+RATINGS:

+Moody's "\\\"

+S&P: "\\"

+Fitch: "\\"

-RATINGS: [S&P: "\\" Fitch: "\\" Moody's "\\"] (See "RATINGS" herein.)
+(See "RATINGS" herein.)

 In the opinion of Norton Rose Fulbright US LLP, Los Angeles, California, Special Counsel, under existing statutes, regulations, rulings and judicial decisions, and assuming compliance with certain covenants in the documents pertaining to the Revenue Obligations and requirements of the Internal Revenue Code of 1986, as described herein, the portion of each Installment Payment representing interest and distributed in respect of any Revenue Obligation is excluded from the gross income of the owners thereof for federal income tax purposes.
-In the further opinion of Special Counsel, the portion of each Installment Payment representing interest and distributed in respect of any Revenue Obligation is not an item of tax preference for purposes of the federal alternative minimum tax.
-Special Counsel is also of the opinion that, under existing law, the portion of each Installment Payment representing interest and distributed in respect of any Revenue Obligation is necessary of the state of California.
+In the further opinion of Special Counsel, the portion of each Installment Payment representing interest and distributed in respect of any Revenue Obligation is not an item of tax preference for purposes of the federal alternative minimum tax on individuals.
+Special Counsel is also of the opinion that, under existing law, the portion of each Installment Payment representing interest and distributed in respect of any Revenue Obligation is exempt from personal income taxes of the State of California.
 See "TAX MATTERS" herein.

+[District Logo] \$39,180,000\ [DAC Logo]

+ORANGE COUNTY SANITATION DISTRICT

-[District Logo]\$[PAR AMOUNT]\[DAC Logo]ORANGE COUNTY SANITATION DISTRICTWASTEWATER REFUNDING REVENUE OBLIGATIONS SERIES 2021A
+WASTEWATER REFUNDING REVENUE OBLIGATIONS

+SERIES 2023A
-Dated: Date of Delivery

-Due: as shown on the inside cover
+Dated: Date of Delivery Due: as shown on the inside cover

-The \$[PAR AMOUNT]\ Orange County Sanitation District Wastewater Refunding Revenue Obligations, Series 2021A (the "Revenue Obligations") are certificates of participation that evidence direct, fractional undivided interests of the Owners thereof in certain installment payments (the "Installment Payments"), and the interest thereon, to be made by the Orange County Sanitation District (the "District") pursuant to the Installment Purchase Agreement, dated as of July 1, 2021 (the "Installment Purchase Agreement"), by and between the District and the Orange County Sanitation District Financing Corporation (the "Corporation").
+The \$39,180,000\ Orange County Sanitation District Wastewater Refunding Revenue Obligations, Series 2023A (the "Revenue Obligations") are certificates of participation that evidence direct, fractional undivided interests of the Owners thereof in certain installment payments (the "Installment Payments"), and the interest thereon, to be made by the Orange County Sanitation District (the "District") pursuant to the Installment Purchase Agreement, dated as of November 1, 2023 (the "Installment Purchase Agreement"), by and between the District and the Orange County Sanitation District Financing Corporation (the "Corporation").
 Pursuant to the Master Agreement for District Obligations, dated as of August 1, 2000 (the "Master Agreement"), by and between the District and the Corporation, the District has established conditions and terms upon which obligations such as the Installment Payments, and the interest thereon, will be incurred and secured.
 Installment Payments under the Installment Purchase Agreement are payable solely from Net Revenues (as more fully described in the Master Agreement, the "Net Revenues") as provided in the Installment Purchase Agreement, consisting primarily of all income and revenue received by the District from the operation or ownership of the Wastewater System of the District (the "Wastewater System") remaining after payment of Maintenance and Operation Costs, as further described in "SECURITY AND SOURCES OF PAYMENT FOR THE REVENUE OBLIGATIONS" herein.
 The Installment Purchase Agreement provides that the obligation of the District to pay the Installment Payments, and payments of interest thereon, and certain other payments required to be made in accordance with the Installment Purchase Agreement, solely from Net Revenues, is absolute and unconditional.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE REVENUE OBLIGATIONS" herein.

-The proceeds of the Revenue Obligations, together with other funds of the District, will be used to (i) prepay the District's Wastewater Refunding Revenue Obligations, Series 2011A, maturing on February 1, 2023 through 2026, inclusive, currently outstanding in the aggregate principal amount of \$61,575,000 (the "Refunded 2011A Obligations"), (ii) prepay the District's Revenue Refunding Certificate Anticipation Notes, Series 2018A, currently outstanding in the aggregate principal amount of \$102,200,000 (the "Refunded 2018A Notes"), and (iii) pay the costs incurred in connection with the execution and delivery of the Revenue Obligations.
+The proceeds of the Revenue Obligations, together with other funds of the District, will be used to (i) pay or prepay all of the District's Wastewater Refunding Revenue Obligations, Series 2014A, maturing on February 1, 2024 through 2027, inclusive, outstanding in the aggregate principal amount of \$39,180,000 (the "Refunded 2014A Obligations"), and (ii) pay the costs incurred in connection with the execution and delivery of the Revenue Obligations.
 See "REFUNDING PLAN" herein.